 Extensive training is a really good idea -- jet packs and rocket belts can be very dangerous.
 There are no reported serious injuries or fatalities as a result of jet pack use, but that probably has a lot to do with how rare they are.
 In most flights, the pilot is actually tethered to the ground, preventing loss of control.
 There are no back-up safety systems because the limited flight time of a rocket belt means the pilot will never get high enough off the ground to successfully use a parachute.
 Flying is very difficult -- the pilot has to navigate in three dimensions, and a human wearing a rocket is not a very stable flight platform.
 For these same reasons, it's not a good idea to try to build your own rocket belt or jet pack.
 In fact, the television show MythBusters examined plans for a homemade jet pack available on the Internet.
 Using high-powered fans, this device was supposed to provide lift via air thrust.
 The MythBusters team proved that that the plans were not viable.

 Would you like to find out more about jet packs, rocket belts and other personal aircraft?
-Then check out the links on the next page, they'll provide you with plenty of great information.
+Then check out the links below, they'll provide you with plenty of great information.

 Related HowStuffWorks Articles

 - Daily Mail Online.
 "Rocketman flies over Alps with jet-pack strapped to his back."
 May 15, 2008. http://www.dailymail.co.uk/news/article-566434/ Pictured-Rocketman-flies-Alps-jet-pack-strapped-back.html

 - Greenemeier, Larry.
 "The Trouble with Rocket Packs."
 Scientific American.
 April 29, 2008. http://www.sciam.com/article.cfm?id=rocket-pack